FLORIS: FLOw Redirection and Induction in Steady State

 FLORIS can help users develop site-specific strategies for increased wind farm performance.
 Image by Katherine Fleming, NREL

-The latest version of the open-source FLORIS platform is available for download and collaborative development.
+The latest version of the open-source FLORIS platform is available for download and collaborative development on GitHub.
 In addition, NREL's flow control experts are accessible to academia, manufacturers, developers, and small businesses through multiple partnering formats.

 FLORIS is developed by NREL and Delft University of Technology with support from the U.S. Department of Energy Wind Energy Technologies Office.
 Funding was also provided by the National Offshore Wind Research and Development Consortium.